 ① For the type of income, enter "Miscellaneous" or "Miscellaneous Income."

-For Item ②, please enter "margin trading" to indicate that it is an overseas FX transaction.
+② For the "Type of Transaction" field, please enter "Margin Trading" to clearly indicate that this is an overseas FX transaction.

-③ For the "Name" and "Corporate Number or Address" of the payer (e.g., for salary payments), enter Exness's company name, "Exness (SC) Ltd," and address, "9A CT House, 2nd floor, Providence, Mahe, Seychelles."
+③ For the "Name" and "Corporate Number or Address" of the payer (e.g., for salary payments), enter the company name "Exness (SC) Ltd" and the address "9A CT House, 2nd floor, Providence, Mahe, Seychelles."

 ④ Enter the gross income amount before deducting necessary expenses.

-⑤ Enter "0" yen for the withholding tax amount. *Note: Withholding tax is not applied by overseas FX brokers, including Exness.
+⑤ Enter "0" yen for the withholding tax amount. *This is because overseas FX brokers, including Exness, do not withhold taxes.

 Next, enter the applicable deduction amounts in items ⑬ through ㉔, and enter the total amount in item ㉕.
 If you qualify for items ㉖ through ㉘, enter the applicable deduction amounts, and enter the amount obtained by adding ㉕ to ㉘ in item ㉙.